 Day Spa Treatments

-In most traditional day spas, licensed aestheticians, massage therapists, cosmetologists, and nail techs will administer treatments.
+In most traditional day spas, licensed estheticians, massage therapists, cosmetologists, and nail techs will administer treatments.
 The treatments they are qualified to administer are non-invasive and are generally temporary.
-Since their goal is to help you feel relaxed, while making gentle improvements, their treatment effects do not typically last long.
+Since their goal is to help you relax, while making gentle improvements, their treatment effects do not typically last long.

 More often than not, a physician is responsible for carrying out and administering treatments at a medical spa.
 If the physicians themselves do not administer the treatment, a qualified medical professional (typically a registered nurse or nurse practitioner) will administer it under the supervision of the doctor.
-This is because medical spas perform medical procedures that are designed to improve and/or repair damage to your skin, hair, or metabolic processes.
-These treatments are designed to have long-term or even permanent results, which is why a trained medical professional must administer care.
+This is because medical spas perform procedures to improve and/or repair damage to your skin, hair, or metabolic processes.
+These treatments will have long-term or even permanent results.
+It is why a trained medical professional must administer care.

 How to Choose a Spa

 Choosing whether or not to go to a day spa or medical spa truly boils down to what you are looking for.
-If you simply want to feel pampered and relax for a few hours knowing the treatment effects will wear off, a day spa is a great way to feel rejuvenated.
-If you are more interested in repairing and making permanent changes to your skin, hair, or body, however, then a medical spa is ideal.
-If you are searching for specific services like an IPL photofacial, botox injections, or dermal fillers near you, contact our team at Core Medical Group for a free consultation.
+If you simply want to relax for a few hours knowing the treatment effects will wear off, a day spa is a great way to rejuvenate.
+Or if you want to repair and make permanent changes to your skin, hair, or body, however, then a medical spa is ideal.
+Contact our team at Core Medical Group for a free consultation if you are searching for specific services like an IPL photofacial, botox injections, or dermal fillers near you.